-29 years ago A proposal that the county increase the school maintenance tax from 50 cents to \$1,00 on the \$100 valuation will be submitted to the voters tion set by the Commissioners Court for Saturday, Feb.
-9, by Lottie Lee Baker ~~~~~
+29 years ago A proposal that the county increase the school maintenance tax from 50 cents to \$1.00 on the \$100 valuation will be submitted to the voters of the county in a special elec- Mrs. Spieker buying a brown tion set by the Commissioners Court for Saturday, Feb.
+9, by Lottie Lee Baker

-29 years ago War and Victory Bonds will now be known as United States Savings Bonds, Nathan Dear Kitty, Bond Division, U.S. Treasury, cel my subscription.
-That the program for selling govern- the "ball person" whose picment bonds and stamps will ture was on the front page of
+29 years ago War and Victory Bonds will now be known as United States Savings Bonds, Nathan Dear Kitty, Adams, chairman of the Texas Bond Division, U.S. Treasury, cel my subscription.
+That ment bonds and stamps will

-The modern conscience i made with a lever to throw it out of gear.
+The modern conscience is made with a lever to throw it out of gear.